draganrelu/SpaceSurvival/README.md

 SpaceSurvival
 =============
-This is a space shooter game created with MonoDevelop.
+This is a space shooter game for Linux created with MonoDevelop.

+Requirements:
+  - MonoDevelop Installed

+Play:
+  - just run "play.sh"

 Enjoy! :)